bahaa-desoky/web-sandbox/README.md

 This is an editor that lets you create beautiful webpages using HTML, CSS, and Javascript right in your browser.
 It features a clean, material look, MathJax functionality, and resizable panes.
 Built with Flask.
 See the live demo [here](http://webeditor.pythonanywhere.com/).

 ## MathJax functionality:
 MathJax is the easiest way to render beautiful math eqautions and symbols almost instantly.
 This editor lets you use normal MathJax commands and renders mathematics immediately.
+Core MathJax implementation and javascript courtesy of https://github.com/mathjax/MathJax/issues/2079.

 ![MathJax Demo](demo-gifs/mathjax_demo.gif)